Twice Upon a Time (1998 film)

-Twice Upon a Time (1998) is a fantasy romantic comedy TV movie made for the Lifetime cable network, starring Molly Ringwald and George Newbern and directed by Thom Eberhardt.
+Twice Upon a Time is a 1998 fantasy romantic comedy TV movie made for the Lifetime cable network, starring Molly Ringwald and George Newbern and directed by Thom Eberhardt.
 It was written and co-produced by Scott Fifer (who went on to found GO Campaign) for ABC Pictures and Chris/Rose Productions.
 The film also features Ringwald's own father, blind jazz pianist Robert Ringwald, in a brief role.

-Plot Summary
+Plot summary

 A discontented woman (Ringwald) finds herself in a parallel universe where she is living with an old flame from years ago, but soon begins to wish she was back in her old world with her present lover (Newbern).